adriangcodes/dev1004-assessment-3/README.md

 | `JWT_SECRET`         | Secret key for signing JWT tokens          |
 | `FRONTEND_URL`       | Frontend app's origin for CORS validation  |

+### Setting Secrets

-These are injected at runtime and not hardcoded into the source code or image.
+To configure secrets, go to your GitHub repository’s Settings → Secrets and variables → Actions → New repository secret.
+Add each required secret (e.g., DOCKERHUB_USERNAME, DOCKERHUB_TOKEN, JWT_SECRET, FRONTEND_URL) with its corresponding value — these will be securely injected into the workflow at runtime and are not hardcoded into the source code or image.

 >> Note: this workflow assumes Docker and Docker Compose V2 are available in the runner.
 It’s intended for demonstration purposes — in real-world scenarios, deployment would be triggered via `push` or `pull_request` and use a remote host.

+### Running the Workflow

+To trigger the CI/CD pipeline, navigate to the Actions tab of your GitHub repository, select the "Deploy Backend (Simulated CI/CD)" workflow from the left sidebar, and click “Run workflow” next to the workflow_dispatch event trigger.
+Select the main branch, and this will initiate the build, push, and deployment process as defined in the workflow.

 ## Team